sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(crocodiles).toEqual(['darkolivegreen']) -->

-Here, it’s clear which one is the function, and which one is the array with the returned from the function value.
-Now consider this:
+Here, it’s clear which one is the function and which one is the array returned by the function.
+Now, consider this:

 <!--
 let crocodiles = [{type: 'raccoon'}]